Hangover Treatment That Actually Works (and What Doesn't)

 For a mild hangover, the fastest approach combines electrolyte-rich fluids, easy-to-digest food, ibuprofen for inflammation, and rest.
 For a severe hangover, or when you need to be functional in a few hours, IV hydration therapy delivers fluids and nutrients directly to your bloodstream and may cut recovery from a full day to a couple of hours.
 Browse our service menu to see available treatments and pricing.

-Ready for a hangover cure that actually works?
+Ready for hangover treatment that actually works?

 Book your recovery appointment and get back to your day.